 Do Sweat Bees Bite or Sting?

-- Stings on the head or neck or in the mouth
+- Stings on the head, neck, or in the mouth

 - Multiple stings